Blog

 5. Mobile application and white-labelling

-Like many other coworking platforms, OfficeRnD offers a full white-labelling experience, along with a branded mobile application for members.
+Like many other coworking platforms, OfficeRnD offers a full white-labeled app experience, along with a branded mobile application for members.
 The app sits alongside a web portal and is used by members to book rooms, make payments, and engage with other members of the coworking community.

 Reviews of the OfficeRnD mobile app are mixed, with some saying their members rarely engage with it due to having a web portal.
 This could potentially lower overall engagement of the community.

-Optix is widely regarded as being a mobile-first platform with the best mobile app in the industry.
+Optix is praised by users for having the best coworking space mobile app in the industry.
 They were the pioneers of mobile applications for coworking spaces, and they remain so to this day.
 For those who know they want a mobile-driven experience that moves with their members, Optix can be a great choice.
-Though Optix does not offer a web portal, many users report high engagement within the app as a result.
+Optix does not offer a web portal, and many users report high engagement within the app as a result.

 6. Who they serve